Do Clear Retainers Mess with Your Speech? Here’s What to Expect

 💭 Final Thoughts

-Clear retainers may temporarily affect speech, but the effect is minor and short-lived.
-With proper care, exercises, and NewSmile’s custom-fit retainers, your speech quickly returns to normal while your smile stays protected.
+Clear retainers may temporarily affect speech, but this is minor and short-lived.
+With consistent use, exercises, and professional-quality NewSmile retainers, speech returns to normal while protecting your smile.

 📚 Citations